 Since 1977, we’ve been hard at work protecting the open spaces of the Peninsula and South Bay, conserving over 76,000 acres of land in that time.
 Part of our goal is to connect people like you to the outdoors, providing you an escape from your everyday life with the wide-open spaces of this special corner of California.

-Below you’ll find information on our three favorite accessible trails.
+Below you’ll find information on our favorite accessible trails.
 They are special places to many of our staff and, with some exploring, I hope they will become special for you too.
 Happy trails!